jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - H.265 (Limited supported by clients)
 - AV1 (New in 10.9, supported by most modern browsers)

 For decoding support, the more codecs the better.
-However, there are only a few codecs that media is commonly available in, as listed above.
+However, there are only a few codecs that media is commonly available in.
+The most important one to look for is HEVC 10bit decoding support, as it can be very demanding on the CPU to decode.

 #### Intel Graphics